Sally Jones (journalist): Broadcasting and writing career

-During her career, Jones has been a BBC news trainee, a TV reporter at Westward TV, and a TV presenter/reporter for HTV (Wales) where she also made several documentaries, and Central TV in Birmingham where she co-presented Central News and reported on the politics show Central Lobby.
-She has also reported for ITN and Channel 4 News and has written columns for the Daily Telegraph, Daily Mirror and Today newspapers.
-In 1986, she became the BBC's first woman sports presenter on BBC Breakfast News and presented for BBC Sport during the 1988 Seoul summer Olympics and for BBC World during the 1992 Barcelona summer Olympics.
+During her career, Jones has been a BBC news trainee, a TV reporter at Westward Television, and a TV reporter for HTV (Wales) where she also made several documentaries, and Central TV in Birmingham where she co-presented Central News and reported on the politics show Central Lobby.
+She has also reported for ITN and Channel 4 News and has written columns for the Daily Telegraph, Daily Mirror and Today.
+In 1986, she became the BBC's first woman sports presenter on BBC Breakfast News: she claimed in 2012 that during that job she was sexually assaulted by Jimmy Savile in a lift at the BBC.

+She presented for BBC Sport during the 1988 Seoul summer Olympics and for BBC World during the 1992 Barcelona summer Olympics.

-She has presented other TV and radio programmes, including several series of On the Line, the daytime show The Garden Party, real tennis documentaries for Channel 4, coverage of women's British Open golf, international tennis, women's rugby and NBA basketball (BBC TV), Transworld Sport (Channel 4) and international gymnastics (ITV).
-She regularly presented Woman's Hour from Birmingham (BBC Radio 4) and was a member of the BBC Radio 5 Live Wimbledon tennis commentary team during the 1990s.
+Jones has also presented several series of On the Line; the daytime show The Garden Party; real tennis documentaries on Channel 4; coverage of women's British Open golf, international tennis, women's rugby, and NBA basketball on the BBC; Transworld Sport on Channel 4; and international gymnastics on ITV.
+She presented Woman's Hour from Birmingham (BBC Radio 4) and was a member of the BBC Radio 5 Live Wimbledon tennis commentary team during the 1990s.
 In 2010, she set up Sally Jones Features Ltd, a media consultancy.

-She has also written several books on local folklore, including Legends of Cornwall (1980), Legends of Devon (1981) and Legends of Somerset (1983).
+She has also written several books on West English folklore, including Legends of Cornwall (1980), Legends of Devon (1981), Legends of Somerset (1983), and the Ladybird Book of Riding.
+In 2006, she co-wrote and edited a local history book on Georgian Warwickshire.

 Real tennis

 In 1986, Jones took up real tennis and won the 1993 World Championship at Bordeaux, as well as two British Open and two US Open championships.
-She won the world doubles championships with Alex Garside in 1989 and 1991 and was British Open doubles finalist with Jo Iddles in 2008.
+She won the World Doubles Championship with Alex Garside in 1989 and 1991 and was British Open doubles finalist with Jo Iddles in 2008.

 Personal life

-Jones married civil engineer John Grant in 1989 and has two children, management consultant Roland Grant and Daily Telegraph columnist Madeline Grant.
-She has written four books on West-country legends and several on sport, including the Ladybird Book of Riding.
-In 2006, she co-wrote and edited a prize-winning local history book on Georgian Warwickshire.
-She works for several charities including Birmingham Children's Hospital and Twycross Zoo She is a board member of Modern Pentathlon GB and a trustee of the Oxford and Cambridge Rowing Foundation.

-A quiz enthusiast, she won Sale of the Century aged 18 and has since appeared on celebrity editions of Fifteen to One and The Krypton Factor.
-She has appeared five times on Mastermind and reached the semi-finals in 2008.
+In 1989, Jones married John Wallace Grant, who was 14 years her senior.

+He was a civil-engineer who had worked on the Spaghetti Junction, Birmingham, in the 1970s.
+He was diagnosed with Alzheimer's disease in 2021, and died from it in August 2026.
+They lived at Newbold Pacey, Warwickshire.
+They had two children.